-Out of the six cases of non-OAA firms suffering losses of at least 5% of the issue price at least once over the first 20 trading days, three are observed for periods when the Nemax Index had also shown a loss of at least 5% relative to the issue date at least for one trading day.
+Out of the six cases of non-OAA firms suffering a decrease in the stock price of at least 5% of the issue price at least once over the first 20 trading days, three are observed for periods when the Nemax Index had also shown a loss of at least 5% relative to the issue date at least for one trading day.
 For firms with an OAA we find that in 47 out of 67 cases the Nemax Index had a performance that was comparably weak, so that the effect could here be driven by a worse overall market performance.
 However, there is no statistically significant difference between the two groups, which is mostly due to the very small sample size for the non-OAA group.
 So also with respect to this criterion we cannot find any significant differences between OAA and non-OAA companies.

 As mentioned above we finally want to analyze the market-adjusted performances of firms with and without OAAs over the first 21 trading days on the secondary market.
 However, to make sure that differences in returns are not systematically affected by differences in market risk exposure, we compute residual returns from a standard market model.
 The beta coefficient for each stock is estimated by a market model regression using 60 returns immediately following the 21 days over which performance should be compared between OAA and non-OAA firms.
-The results are shown in table 5.
+The average t-statistic for the beta estimates was 2.14, which shows that they were estimated with a sufficient degree of reliability.
+The results of the performance analysis are shown in Table 5.
 The median firm with an OAA has a beta-adjusted return of -9.9% over the first twenty-one trading days, whereas the typical non-OAA firm strongly underperforms the market by -74%.
-The other descriptive statistics in table 4 show that the market model residuals for firms with OAAs are also more volatile, consistent with the earlier finding from table 3 that returns are in general more volatile for OAA firms.
+The other descriptive statistics in Table 5 show that the market model residuals for firms with OAAs are also more volatile, consistent with the earlier finding from Table 3 that returns are in general more volatile for OAA firms.
 Despite the large numerical difference between the two medians, the Kruskal-Wallis test cannot reject the hypothesis of equal medians in the two groups of issues.
 So also for this performance measure we cannot detect any statistically significant differences between issues with the extra feature of an OAA and those without.